Did you know?

 Sea otters have a strong social bond and are known to hold hands while they sleep to stay together.
 Males have several female partners that are often members of their friendly social groupings.

-In California populations, nursing lasts for between six and eight months.
-It lasts for twelve months in Alaska.
+The nursing of California sea otters lasts between six and eight months.
+It lasts for twelve months in the Alaskan population.

 Threats

-- Sea otters use tools like rocks to help them open food sources like clams and mussels.
+5. They use tools like rocks to help them open food sources like shellfish, clams, and mussels.

 FAQs